sitewhere/sitewhere-documentation/docs/guide/api/java/device-command-api/README.md

 DeviceCommand createdDeviceCommand = client.createDeviceCommand(tenantAuthentication, createRequest);
 ```

-## Updating an existing DeviceCommand
+## Updating an existing Device Command

 For updating an `DeviceCommand` you need to call `updateDeviceCommand` passing the `ITenantAuthentication` object,
 the `token` of the existing `DeviceCommand` and an `DeviceCommandCreateRequest` build like in the folling example.